 Next, we suggest you see an experienced therapist to guide your rehab.
 Overall, the focus of recovery should be on improving the mobility and flexibility of your hips and strengthening the muscles surrounding the pelvis.
 The rehab exercises are staged in this order:

-• isometric adductor exercise (especially if the person has high pain levels)
+- Isometric adductor exercise (especially if the person has high pain levels)

-• standing single-leg crab walks and adductor machine exercises
+- Standing single-leg crab walks and adductor machine exercises

-• Copenhagen adductor strengthening exercise – using short and long levers
+- Copenhagen adductor strengthening exercise – using short and long levers

-Generally, we recommend three sessions per week to strengthen pubic bone pain.
-You should also work the other muscles in the pelvis, including the hip flexor and glutes.
+Generally, we recommend three sessions per week to strengthen the pubic bone pain.
+You should also work the other muscles in the pelvis, including the hip flexors and glutes.
 Overall, you can work through low-level pain, also known as stable pain.
 Also, therapists often check progress by using the isometric squeeze test to see if you are coping with rehab – any reduction in strength of a squeeze test is an early warning sign that you’re progressing exercises too quickly and your pubic bone pain worsens.

 Finally, as your pubic bone pain settles, your therapist will guide the progression of your activity from straight-line running to changing direction running to the sport.